nickylogan/Huddlr/README.md

         files[data.name].slice++;
     }
 ```
 This is the part of the code that finalizes the file once all the slices are sent to the server.
-Once it is finalized to load the file, the URL of the file is broadcasted so that the user can download the file directly form a new specific link that it gets it from the server
+Once it is finalized to load the file, the URL of the file is broadcasted so that the user can download the file directly form a new specific link that it gets it from the server.
 ```js
 this.finalizeFile = (name) => {
     var fileBuffer = Buffer.concat(files[name].data);